 Whether your kids are budding astronomers or not, there’s something amazing about getting far from the city lights and seeing the stars in all their clarity and majesty for a change.

-Going off the beaten trail and enjoying some stargazing with the family can’t be beat – and if you feel like exploring the heavens while learning something new, Outback Astronomy is just a hop skip and a jump from Broken Hill, with sky shows that are both educational and entertaining.
+Going off the beaten trail and enjoying some stargazing with the family can’t be beat – and if you feel like exploring the heavens while learning something new, Outback Astronomy is just a hop skip and a jump from Broken Hill and our caravan park, with sky shows that are both educational and entertaining.

 Get a hands-on taste of mining history.

 Outback NSW is full of great spots to explore mining history – from enjoying the beauty of precious minerals and stones, to exploring real mining shafts and learning about the toil of the miners, and much more.
 Historic DayDream Mine in nearby Silverton was founded back in 1881, and offers an excellent insight into how the mines once operated, with underground and surface tours.
 (Also, once you’re done, don’t miss some of the best scones you’ll ever taste in their tearoom!)